lf-energy/tac/tools/mailing_lists.md

 ## Key mailing lists

-The primary mailing list for all technical community discussions is the [TAC Mailing List][].
+The primary mailing list for all technical community discussions is the [TAC Mailing List]({{ site.tac_mailinglist_url }}).
 Each hosted project and working group has its own mailing list as well, which are [listed in the project listing in the TAC repo](/#tac-projects).

 ## Moderation and Moderation Guidelines